 whichever you prefer.
 I find that a blouse is more versatile but choose what works for you.
 Whatever you choose make sure it will layer under jackets and knitwear to give you maximum versatility, and opt for a neckline that works for your shape.
 Oh, and it MUST compliment the bottoms in your collection.

-Here are some of my favorite blouses and button ups for a capsule collection in 2022:
+Here are some of my favorite blouses and button ups for a capsule wardrobe in 2023:

 sweater or a sweatshirt

 A few things to keep in mind with a sweater are the thickness of the fabric, the neckline, and the length.
 You want whichever style you go for to layer easily over tops and under jackets as this will be the most versatile.
 Choose a neckline and length that works for you and a color that goes with everything else in the collection.

 Here are some of my favorite sweaters for a capsule wardrobe in 2023: